 While there are unique and individual ceremonies in each culture, many similarities can be drawn when looking at traditional postpartum practices around the world.

 This practice varies from county to country, region to region and midwife to midwife.
 There is no one way of performing these practices.
 Depending where you live you might have access some some plants and not to others.
 This period is the remnant of a much deeper postpartum practice.
 Today in the modern birthing world you may hear of it as Mother Warming, Mother Roasting, Mothering Ceremony, Bone Closing … In Spanish it’s called “Cerrada Postparto,” a postpartum closing.
 It marks the end of a powerful cycle in our lives.

 Energetically bringing warmth back to the mother translates to loving the mother.
 Hence why some call it a Mothering Ceremony, because it allows us to hold the Mother, mother the mother, love the mother.

-Session runs for around 90 minutes and includes a bath with herbs, energy work, abdominal-sacral massage and the “Cerrada” wrapping Ceremony with the use of rebozos.
+Session runs for around 2 hours and includes a bath with herbs, energy work, abdominal-sacral massage, sound healing and the “Cerrada” wrapping Ceremony with the use of rebozos.